lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # IANA Considerations

-IANA is requested to open one new registry, allocate a value from the "SMI Security for PKIX Module Identifier" registry for the included ASN.1 module, and allocate values from "SMI Security for S/MIME Attributes" to identify two Attributes defined within.
+IANA is requested to open two new registries, allocate a value from the "SMI Security for PKIX Module Identifier" registry for the included ASN.1 module, and allocate values from "SMI Security for S/MIME Attributes" to identify two Attributes defined within.

-##  Object Identifier Allocations

-###  Module Registration - SMI Security for PKIX Module Identifier
+##  Module Registration - SMI Security for PKIX Module Identifier

 -  Decimal: IANA Assigned - **Replace TBDMOD**
 -  Description: CSR-ATTESTATION-2023 - id-mod-pkix-attest-01
 -  References: This Document

-###  Object Identifier Registrations - SMI Security for S/MIME Attributes
+##  Object Identifier Registrations - SMI Security for S/MIME Attributes

 - Attest Statement
   - Decimal: IANA Assigned - Replace **TBDAA**
   - Description: id-aa-evidenceStatement
   - References: This Document

-###  "SMI Security for PKIX Evidence Statement Formats" Registry
+##  "SMI Security for PKIX Evidence Statement Formats" Registry

-Please open up a registry for Evidence Statement Formats within the SMI-numbers registry, allocating an assignment from id-pkix ("SMI Security for PKIX" Registry) for the purpose.
+IANA is asked to create a registry for Evidence Statement Formats within the SMI-numbers registry, allocating an assignment from id-pkix ("SMI Security for PKIX" Registry) for the purpose.